 ON THIS PAGE: You will find some basic information about this disease and the parts of the body it may affect.
 This is the first page of Cancer.Net’s Guide to Skin Cancer (that is not melanoma).
-To see other pages, use the colored boxes on the right side of your screen.
-Think of those boxes as a roadmap to this full guide.
-Or, click “Next” at the bottom of each page.
+To see other pages, use the menu on the side of your screen.
+Think of that menu as a roadmap to this full guide.

 Skin cancer is the most common type of cancer, with doctors finding skin cancer in more than two million Americans each year, resulting in over 3.5 million cases of basal cell and squamous cell cancer and 76,600 cases of melanoma.
 Reducing exposure to ultraviolet (UV) radiation from sunlight can prevent most skin cancers.
 If skin cancer is found early, it can usually be cured by relatively simple surgery.
 Skin cancer is responsible for less than 1% of all cancer deaths.